Skip to content

 • Downloadable by CSV through API docs

-A Sample of Our GDAX (Coinbase) Market Data:
+A Sample of Our Coinbase Market Data:

 Trades: Our trade datasets consist of all tick-by-tick trade data, timestamped, and with the trade direction normalized from the taker side.
 Our Trade endpoints provide historical (time series) trade data for the specified pair or instrument.